Skip to content

 Antelope housing and architecture

-Antelope is overwhelmingly 1980s–2000s two-story and single-story production tract homes with a handful of repeating builder elevations.
-Because so many homes look alike, a thoughtful re-side with a modern lap-and-batten program and a refreshed palette is one of the few effective ways to give an Antelope home a distinct, premium exterior while upgrading durability.
+Antelope is overwhelmingly 1980s-2000s two-story and single-story production tract homes with a handful of repeating builder elevations across its subdivisions.
+Because so many homes share the same massing and trim, the facades blur together from the street.
+A thoughtful re-side with a modern lap-and-batten program and a refreshed palette is one of the few effective ways to give an Antelope home a distinct, premium exterior while upgrading durability, especially on the gables and entry walls where a repeating elevation is most recognizable.

 Built for Antelope's valley heat

-Antelope sits on the open valley floor with limited mature canopy in its newer tracts, so homes take an unshaded, sustained UV load.
-Original hardboard and economy materials fail predictably — chalking, swollen joints, fading — worst on south and west elevations.
-Fade-resistant fiber cement with heat-aware gapping and finish selection is the proven specification.
+The single controlling stressor in Antelope is Sacramento Valley heat and UV.
+Antelope sits on the open valley floor with limited mature canopy in its newer tracts, so homes take an unshaded, sustained sun load through long, hot summers.
+Original hardboard and economy materials fail predictably under it: chalking, swollen joints, and fading, worst on the south and west elevations that catch the afternoon.
+Fade-resistant fiber cement with heat-aware gapping and finish selection is the proven specification for this setting.

 Recommended materials for Antelope

-James Hardie fiber cement with a factory fade-resistant finish is the core recommendation — non-combustible, dimensionally stable in heat, and far more color-stable than the original tract cladding.
-Lap with board-and-batten gable and accent treatment is especially effective at differentiating near-identical Antelope elevations.
+James Hardie fiber cement with a factory fade-resistant finish is the core recommendation for Antelope: non-combustible, dimensionally stable in heat, and far more color-stable than the original tract cladding it replaces.
+Lap paired with board-and-batten gable and accent treatment is especially effective at differentiating near-identical Antelope elevations while it upgrades performance.
+Factory finishes carry the UV load better than field paint on hardboard ever did, which is the whole point on these unshaded valley lots.

 What an exterior project costs in Antelope

-Antelope pricing follows the standard drivers — square footage and the prevalence of two-story plans, trim and profile complexity, substrate and dry-rot condition once cladding is removed, window integration, and the weather-management scope.
-We provide a written, scoped estimate after an on-site assessment so bids can be compared on substance.
+Antelope pricing follows the standard drivers: square footage and the prevalence of two-story plans, trim and profile complexity, substrate and dry-rot condition once the original cladding is removed, window integration, and the weather-management scope.
+The good news is the tract uniformity makes scoping relatively predictable across similar plans, though aged hardboard can hide soft substrate.
+We provide a written, scoped estimate after an on-site assessment so bids can be compared on substance rather than a single round number.

 Our process in Antelope